digitalroute/udp-example-streams/streams/data-enrichment-with-foreign-exchange-rates/README.md

 ##### Intermediate

-Learn about enriching the usage data by integrating external foreign exchange rate with HTTP client function.
+Learn about enriching the usage data by integrating external foreign exchange rate API.